oscarbranson/latools/docs/_sources/users/beginners/8-filtering.rst.txt

 Notice how filter '0' is now deactivated for Mg25.

-Finally, let's return to the 'Subsets', which we skpped over earlier.
+Finally, let's return to the 'Subsets', which we skipped over earlier.

 Sample Subsets
 --------------